mlochbaum/BQN/doc/rank.md

 The arguments might have different ranks: for example, `"012"` has rank 1 and `a` has rank 2 above.
 That's fine: it just means Cells will pass arguments of rank 0 and 1 to its operand.
 You can see these arguments using [Pair](pair.md) Cells, `⋈˘`, so that each cell of the result is just a list of the two arguments used for that call.

         "012" ⋈˘ a

+## Rank

+Rank (`⎉`) is a generalization of Cells (`𝔽˘` is defined to be `𝔽⎉¯1`) that can apply to arbitrary—not just major—cells and combine different levels of mapping for two arguments.

+Rank comes in handy when there are high-rank arrays with lots of exciting axes, which is a great use case for BQN but honestly isn't all that common.
+And to continue this trend of honesty, using Rank just never *feels* good—it's some heavy machinery that I drag out when nothing else works, only to make use of a small part of the functionality.
+If Cells covers your use cases, that's probably for the best!

+### Negative and positive ranks

+I've said that `𝔽⎉¯1` is `𝔽˘`.
+And it's also the case that `𝔽⎉¯2` is `𝔽˘˘`.
+And `𝔽⎉¯3` is `𝔽˘˘˘`.
+And so on.

+        (↕4) (⋈˘˘˘ ≡ ⋈⎉¯3) ↕4‿2‿2‿5

+So `𝔽⎉(-k)`, at least for `k≥1`, is how you map over the first `k` axes of an array or two.
+We'll get more into why this is in the next section.
+What about some positivity for a change?

+        <⎉0 "abc"≍"def"

+        <⎉1 "abc"≍"def"

+The function `𝔽⎉k`, for `k≥0`, operates on the `k`-cells of its arguments—that is, it maps over all *but* the last `k` axes.
+For any given argument `a`, ranks `k` and `k-=a` are the same, as long as `k≥0` and `(k-=a)≤¯1`.
+So rank 2 is rank ¯3 for a rank-5 array.
+The reason this option is useful is that the same rank might be applied to multiple arguments, either with multiple function calls or one call on two arguments.
+Let's revisit an example with Cells from before, shifting the same string into each row of a table.
+The function `»` should be called on rank-1 strings, but because the argument ranks are different, a negative rank can't get down to rank 1 on both sides.
+Positive rank 1 does the job, allowing us to unbundle the string `"∘∘"` so that `»⎉1` is a standalone function.

+        "∘∘"⊸»˘ a

+        "∘∘" »⎉1 a

+The rank for a given argument is clamped, so that on a rank 3 argument for example, a rank of ¯5 counts as ¯3 and a rank of 6 counts as 3 (same for any other value less than ¯3 or greater than 3, although it does have to be a whole number).
+You may have noticed there's [no](../commentary/problems.md#rankdepth-negative-zero) option for ¯0, "don't map over anything", but ∞ serves that purpose as it indicates the highest possible rank and thus the entire array.
+More on why that's useful later.

+### Frame and Cells

+### Multiple and computed ranks

+The Rank modifier also accepts a list of one to three numbers for `𝕘`, as well as a function `𝔾` returning such a list.
+Practically speaking, here's what you need to know:

+- A single number or one-element list indicates the ranks for all arguments.
+- Two numbers indicate the ranks for `𝕨` and `𝕩`.

+        ⊢ m ← >⟨0‿1‿0,¯1‿0‿0,0‿0‿1⟩

+        m +˝∘×⎉1‿∞ 1‿2‿3

+        m +˝∘×⎉1‿∞ 1‿2‿3×⌜1‿10

+        ("abc"≍"def") ∾⎉1⎉1‿∞ >"QR"‿"ST"‿"UV"

+Here's the full, boring description of how `𝔾` is handled.
+The operand `𝔾` is called on the arguments `𝕨𝔾𝕩` before doing anything else (if it's not a function, this just returns `𝕘`).
+Then it's converted to a list.
+It's required to have rank 0 or 1, but numbers and enclosed numbers are fine.
+This list can have one to three elements; three elements is the general case, as the elements give the ranks for monadic `𝕩`, dyadic `𝕨`, and dyadic `𝕩` in order.
+If there are less than three elements, the list `r` is expanded backwards-cyclically to `3⊸⥊⌾⌽r`, turning `⟨a⟩` into `a‿a‿a` and `a‿b` into `b‿a‿b`.
+So `3⊸⥊⌾⌽⥊𝕨𝔾𝕩` is the final formula.

+### Leading axis agreement